• Reading facial language

 • I have trouble moving from one activity to another - I get very upset.
 When I am doing something, I am very focused on the task at hand, so it's very hard and painful to be interrupted and switch to something else - I can focus only on one thing at a time.
 Multitasking, I hate you!
 If I am working on the current assignment and suddenly get a production ticket (which has the highest priority), it's a catastrophe which kills me a little bit.
 However, I quickly "cool down" and get to work.

 • I always pay attention when other people are acting illogically.
-For example, when driving, or when replying my emails.
-If I find an imperfect technical solution in code, written by other developers, I always pay attention on that.
-I often think: why did they write simple things in so incredibly hard and confusing ways?
+For example, when driving, or when replying to my emails.
+If I find an imperfect technical solution in code, written by other developers, I always pay attention to that.
+I often think: why did they write simple things in such incredibly hard and confusing ways?

 • I can build very complicated system's modules from scratch if I have a clear technical task.
 I have a lot of experience in that, and I just love this job!
 However, trying to understand programs written by others is pain for me if the code is far from ideal.
 The worst thing that can happen to me at work is investigating someone else's code, full of bad programming practices, in search of the cause of the bug.
 It requires colossal abstract thinking that I don't have, which turns work into unbearable pain.

 • I often find it difficult to process large amounts of information.
 Sometimes, at work, I feel that I am in the midst of an information explosion; I want to escape to nature and listen to the sound of the river.
 The flow of information in large quantities (especially if the key part isn't really highlighted) can lead to overload - the situation when I "burn out" and "turn off" for a while to rest and then return to work with renewed vigor.

 • I process information by ear more slowly and more difficult than written information.
 If people ask me to do a few things, I always request instructions in writing, if possible.